Small Knives

 I was given this mini Tanto in a Kydex neck sheath, which I played with and messed up!
 As Big Kev had given me some rather strong small magnets I thought I could use them to do a Necker where the knife is held in place by magnets - 7 to be exact.
 The result is as you see above.

-The knife handle and the sheath are in Black Buffalo Horn, decorated with some shallow file work and topped with a piece of recon.
-Turquoise.
+The knife handle and the sheath are in Black Buffalo Horn, decorated with some shallow file work and topped with a piece of reconstructed Turquoise.

 Rabbit Knife

-This little knife has Two tone Amboyna handle scales.
+A little Rabbit knife in 01 tool steel handled with two tone Amboyna handle scales.
 It has a Scandi grind on both sides and is 2.5mm thick.

 Three Utility knives